 We are bound by professional obligations of confidentiality and legal professional privilege.
 We will continue to treat and protect any personal information we receive in accordance with these obligations.

 If you supply us with your contact details, you may receive information from us on new products and services or upcoming events.
-If you do not wish to receive such mailings, please contact us on 8600 6001 or email firstname.lastname@example.org and let us know.
+By using our website, you consent to the receipt of such information.
+We do not use sensitive personal information in direct marketing activity.
+If you do not wish to receive such marketing material, please contact us on 8600 6001 or email email@example.com and let us know.

 We take reasonable precautions to safeguard your information from loss, misuse, unauthorised access, modification or disclosure.
-We employ a number of means to protect your information including:
+We use a number of means to protect your information including:

 We take reasonable steps to securely dispose of all information that is no longer needed for the reason that it was requested, or as required by law.
 We are unable to guarantee that the transmission of data over the internet is totally secure.